beele/HomebridgeUnifiProtectMotion/README.md

 This Homebridge plugin generates a motion sensor per unifi protect camera that is registered on the provided account.

+To experiment with this plugin:
+- Checkout the git repo
+- Install Homebridge (you can use `npm run install-homebridge`)
+- Adjust the dummy config under `resources/test-config`
+- use `npm run debug-plugin` to start a homebridge instance that points to the local config

 To install this plugin simple type `sudo npm install homebridge-unifi-protect-motion-sensors -g --unsafe-perm=true`.
 Next open the config.json that contains your Homebridge configuration and add a block like the following one to the platforms array: